-The Veterans Resource Center was opened in July 2009 to assist prospective and current students with Veterans Administration and University business matters and provide a welcoming space for veterans on campus.
+The Veterans Resource Center (now known as the Office of Veteran Success) was opened in July 2009 to assist prospective and current students with Veterans Administration and University business matters and provide a welcoming space for veterans on campus.
 The office and Veterans Lounge is located at 700 University Ave.

 The Syracuse Veteran’s Writers Group was founded in 2010 to help veterans write stories of life in and out of the military.

 The Institute for Veterans and Military Families (IVMF) was founded in June 2011.
 It is the first national center in higher education to focus on the social, economic, education and policy issues affecting veterans and their families post-service.